NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Classes/Monk.md

 ## Graceful MasteryLevel 13

-You move with perpetual grace in battle, eluding and turning aside blows.
+You move with perpetual grace, turning aside blows.
 Your proficiency rank for unarmored defense increases to master.

 ## Master StrikesLevel 13

-You have honed your skill in using your body as a weapon.
+You've honed your body into an even deadlier weapon.
 Your proficiency ranks for unarmed attacks and simple weapons increase to master.

 ## Greater Weapon SpecializationLevel 15